syncfusion-content/maui-docs/MAUI/Switch/states.md

 ## Off State

 This is the default state.
-You can switch to Off state by tapping the switch button or by defining as demonstrated in the following code example.
+You can switch to the Off state by tapping the switch button or by defining it as demonstrated in the following code example.

 {% tabs %}